Ghanamrut/M1_GeneralStore_App/MiniProject_C/3_Implementation/README.md

 2.Return Roll NO

-3.Average Marks in a Subject
+3.Total Marks of all students in a Subject

 4.Compare Two Students